nils-mathieu/piscine-rust/STORY.md

 Just as he thought that, Cedric felt something weird beneath his left feet.
 It was kinda sticky, but it was closer to jelly than to glue.

 "Careful!"
-Yelled Kevin, taking a quick step back.
+Kevin yelled, taking a quick step back.

 Cedric tried to follow Kevin but it was too late.
 His shoe slowly started to melt.

 "Don't panic!"
-Continued Kevin.
+Kevin continued.
 "Give me a little space to work with."

 But the victime of the slime did not hear Kevin, he was too focused on the creature that wanted to eat him alive.
 He started to feel the body of the slime against his feet, and a increasingly painful